dedunu/tech/_posts/2014-12-27-sunday-or-someday-on-27th-dec.md

 ---
 layout: post
-title: Sunday or Someday on 27th Dec
+title: "Sunday or Someday on 27th Dec"
 ---

 Three of us wanted to go somewhere.
 Then we tried to pick a date, but we couldn't.
 Finally, we just agreed to go out on Sunday.
 We went to [Lavinia Breeze](http://www.laviniabreeze.lk/) and had fun.
 Screaming, Laughing.
 We don't mind what others think.
 That's us!!!